glitterB/its-math/README.md

-This repository contains some of mathematical concepts, which I have found fascinating, coded in pyton.
+This repository contains some of the mathematical concepts, which I have found fascinating, coded in python.